viktoriiazolotova/cSharpSwapMeet/README.md

 1. Update Remove method to pass int ItemID instead of Item item.
 2. The same as above for checking availability method.

+##Features
+1. All vendors name will be saved in lower case and they are non-case sensative

 ## Skills Assessed

 - Following directions and reading comprehension